818ajian/doc/notebook/1-GIS/LayoutEditor.md

 The layout format has regularly evolved over time and is going to evolve again.
 Currently, the different recognized file extensions are the following :

-+ `.str2`: a ASCII file (Node list + edge list)
-+ `.str`  : a binary file which includes visibility relations between point and segments
-+ `.ini`  : an ini file which gather node list and edge list as well as the state of the current `display` dictionnary
++ `.ini`  : an ini file which gather node list and edge list as well as the involved slabs and materials of the current `display` dictionnary
 + `.osm`  : an xml file which can be edited with [JOSM](http://josm.openstreetmap.de/)

 ```python